M64GitHub/libtsprites/README.md

 `examples/`.
 They all have their own Makefile and include the library code directly, without the need of compiling the library as a shared object.
-You can use them as a starter for your own ideas, and copy/extend them without ever compiling the library, or have the need to link against it, if you prefer.
+You can use them as a starter for your own ideas, and copy/extend them without ever building the shared library, or have the need to link against it, if you prefer.

 ### Basic Usage